microsoft/containerized-microservices-pipeline/README.md

 3. Docker
     - [Install on Mac](https://docs.docker.com/docker-for-mac/install/)
     - [Install on Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows)
-        - Select the "Use Windows containers ..." option
+        - DO NOT select the "Use Windows containers ..." option.
+The front-end application (containerized-microservices-pipeline-app) has a dependency on Linux containers.
         - After rebooting, you will be prompted to login to Docker.
 You can create a personal username and pasword here.
 4. Azure CLI
     - Install Azure CLI on Mac with Homebrew
         ```bash